Updated: February 1, 2016

 Support details are as follows:

-Upgrade is supported both through the user interface and from the command prompt.
+SQL Serverupgrade is supported both through the user interface and from the command prompt.
 You can run upgrade from the command prompt on each failover cluster node, or by using the SQL Server setup UI to upgrade each cluster node.
-For more information, see Upgrade a SQL Server Failover Cluster Instance (Setup) and Install SQL Server 2014 from the Command Prompt.
+For more information, see Upgrade a SQL Server Failover Cluster Instance (Setup) and Install SQL Server 2016 from the Command Prompt.

 The following scenarios are not supported as part of a SQL Server upgrade:

-Add features to a failover cluster.
+You cannot add features to a failover cluster.
 For example, you cannot add the Database Engine to an existing Analysis Services-only failover cluster.

 You cannot downgrade a failover cluster node to a stand-alone instance.